Aen-OS/Sabys-bot/README.md

 # sabrine-s-bot
 A cousin of mine needs to buy some shoes and they sell out quickly.
-I made a bot for this.
+I made a bot for this:

 Let’s call the bot GUU (7th December - update: this is a stupid name, I called the bot ‘bot’)